Jason Levien: D.C. United

 In 2012, Levien and fellow Sixers minority owner Erick Thohir were named new majority owners for Major League Soccer club D.C.
 United, with the goal to get a soccer stadium built for the team.

-He sold his stake in the Sixers to join new Memphis Grizzlies owner Robert Pera's ownership group.
+Levien sold his stake in the Sixers to join new Memphis Grizzlies owner Robert Pera's ownership group.
 He was named club CEO.
 Pera is the chairman and controlling owner.
-His partners include Justin Timberlake, Peyton and Ashley Manning, Harold Ford, Jr. and Penny Hardaway.
+His partners include Justin Timberlake, Peyton and Ashley Manning, Harold Ford Jr. and Penny Hardaway.
 Levien oversaw the Memphis Grizzlies' basketball and business operations from 2012 until June 2014, hiring then-head coach Dave Joerger and current VP of Basketball Operations John Hollinger.
 The team posted a 106–58 regular season record from 2012 thru the 2013–14 season and won more playoff games in that two-season period than it had won in the franchise's history, including its first ever trip to the Western Conference Finals.
 In 2013, ESPN The Magazine's Ultimate Standings named the Memphis Grizzlies as the best sports franchise in North America.
 His tenure as Grizzlies CEO ended on May 19, 2014.

 In 2014, Levien led the successful efforts for a public-private economic development project with the District of Columbia for a new stadium in Washington, DC.
 MLS Commissioner Don Garber stated on December 2, 2014: "Jason has done an incredible job," Garber said.
 "He has been laser-focused on trying to build consensus and do a deal that would be good for the District, good for ownership, and ultimately soccer in America will benefit."
 The stadium development project received the 2019 D.C.
 Chamber of Commerce Economic Impact Award.